 Formal education came early to ancient Anatolia.
-During the Hellenistic period of the 3rd-2nd centuries BC, the city of Pergamum was home to a medical school and a large library (see p.
-4 of History and Myth).
-In 425 AD, Byzantine emperor founded Theodosius Ш the Imperial University Constantinople to teach Latin, Greek, law, philosophy, math, astronomy, and music.
-With the spread of Islam during the Seliuk era (see p.
-6 of History and Myth), religious leaders opened medrese, religious schools where Sunni scholars taught scripture and fikih (canon law) to young men.
-After conquering the Byzantine Empire, Ottoman sultan Mehmet II established what would become Istanbul University in 1453.

-During the first centuries of Ottoman rule, education of the general population fell to the individual religious communities.
-Under the empire's millet system (see p.
-6 of Religion and Spirituality), each religious community designed and administered its own educational programs.
+During the Hellenistic period of the 3rd-2nd centuries BC, the city of Pergamum was home to a medical school and a large library (see History and Myth).
+In 425 AD, Byzantine emperor Theodosius II founded the Imperial University of Constantinople to teach Latin, Greek, law, philosophy, math, astronomy, and music.
+With the spread of Islam during the Seljuk era (see History and Myth), religious leaders opened medrese, religious schools where Sunni scholars taught scripture and fikih (canon law) to young men.
+After conquering the Byzantine Empire, religious communities.
+Under the empire's millet system (see Religion and Spirituality), each religious community designed and administered its own educational programs.
 Thus, Muslim religious authorities largely limited education for Muslims to medrese that provided men some basic religious education and trained imperial administrators in Islamic jurisprudence.
-In the late 18th and early 19th centuries, the Empire faced substantial internal unrest and external threats (see p.
-10-11 of History and Myth).
+In the late 18th and early 19th centuries, the Empire faced substantial internal unrest and external threats (see History and Myth).
 In response, the Ottomans created specialized naval, military engineering, military science, and medical colleges, as well as training institutes for diplomats and civil servants modeled on Western European schools.